sprestage/trakehner-db-new/README.md

 - [x] Re-implement horse images
 - [x] Import json data and ATA stallions on Heroku
 - [x] Bug with progeny.
 Probably due to the need for the ancestry gem to handle the multiple foreign key problem with the progeny of Horse.
 See the json files for C and A for the stallion Almox Prints J.  Update: Good news.
 Offspring/Progeny is working beautifully.  belongs_to automatically carries the association in the other direction, so a has_many for offspring within the horse model is not needed and has been removed.
 The worrisome indicator I saw was only due to not having imported all the json files yet.
-- [ ] Import all json data on Heroku, letter by letter, trying to avoid maxing out the database inserts for the free level of database.
-J, Q, U, X, Y
+- [x] Import all json data on Heroku, letter by letter, trying to avoid maxing out the database inserts for the free level of database.
+Over 23,000 inserts into database.
+Heroku is not happy and will permit no others, but the site is stable without the need to change the DB (for now).
-- [ ] Re-implement home page with ATA approved stallion carousel
+- [x] Re-implement home page with ATA approved stallion carousel
+- [ ] Need to upgrade from Heroku's free Hobby-dev database to the $9/month Hobby-basic database.
+This should be done when the updated horse json data scraping is performed on the ATA website.
+- [ ] Re-scrape the ATA website to get the new horses.
+Probably need to scrape all data, then the rake script will need to check both that the horse/breeder exists and also that any data for that horse/breeder has changed.
+If data is unchanged, the save should not be made.
 - [ ] Re-implement ATA logo on home page
 - [ ] Re-implement ATA logo on Index Horses page
 - [ ] Improve i18n on Show Horse page (and "Home" button)